-Conor McGregor is an Irish fighter who was previously UFC featherweight and lightweight champion
+Conor McGregor is an Irish mixed martial artist, boxer and businessman.
+He is a former UFC featherweight and lightweight double-champion.

-McGregor began his MMA career in 2008 before he won his first world crown when Conor won both the Cage Warriors Featherweight and Lightweight Championships.
+Dubliner McGregor began his MMA career in 2008 before he won his first world crown when he won both the Cage Warriors Featherweight and Lightweight Championships.

 In doing so, he was signed up for UFC.
 McGregor got his hands on UFC Featherweight title belt at UFC 194 after beating Jose Aldo inside 13 seconds of the first round.

 Conor become the first UFC fighter to hold two titles at the same time when he beat Eddie Alvarez to win UFC Lightweight Championship at UFC 205.

 McGregor lost to Floyd Mayweather in his professional boxing debut at the MGM Grand in Las Vegas in 2017.

 Conor’s blockbuster bout with Khabib Nurmagomedov at UFC 229 in October 2018 drew 2.4 million pay-per-view buys, the most ever for an MMA event.

 The Irishman is currently thought to be worth around $250m to $415m, based on estimates.

 McGregor began boxing at the age of 12.